-Returns a string that includes the language name of the unit (if any), the race of the unit, and any syndrome-given descriptions (such as "necromancer").
+Returns a string that includes the language name of the unit (if any), the race of the unit, whether it is trained for war or hunting, and any syndrome-given descriptions (such as "necromancer").

 dfhack.units.getStressCategory(unit)

 Returns a number from 0-6 indicating stress.
 0 is most stressed; 6 is least.
 Note that 0 is guaranteed to remain the most stressed but 6 could change in the future.